chanzuckerberg/czid-amr-manuscript-2024/data/README.md

 ## Data used in the manuscript

+### Raw sequencing reads
-- Raw sequencing reads that are newly published with this paper are under SRA BioProject [PRJNA1086943 ](https://www.ncbi.nlm.nih.gov/sra/?term=PRJNA1086943)
+- Raw sequencing reads that are newly published with this paper are under SRA BioProject [PRJNA1086943](https://www.ncbi.nlm.nih.gov/sra/?term=PRJNA1086943).

 - Raw sequencing reads that were previously published can be found with these accession numbers:
 <img width="457" alt="image" src="https://github.com/chanzuckerberg/czid-amr-manuscript-2024/assets/20667188/0836e73f-3c38-4b10-881f-96dc6596d4d5">

+### Processed data

 - All processed data can be downloaded from CZ ID public project `AMR_paper_2024`.